Justia 10.0

 • Institutional negligence: If the facility fails to prevent or address the abuse, it strengthens the case and may raise the settlement amount.

-Past settlements in similar cases involving detention center abuse have exceeded $1 million, showing that those who have suffered at the hands of negligent institutions can receive substantial compensation for their pain and trauma.
+Past settlements in similar cases involving abuse have exceeded $1 million, showing that those who have suffered at the hands of negligent institutions can receive substantial compensation for their pain and trauma.

-If you or someone you know has been a victim of abuse at the Wayne County Juvenile Detention Facility, it’s time to hold those responsible accountable.
+If you or someone you know has been a victim of abuse, it’s time to hold those responsible accountable.

 Seeking legal help is crucial because abuse can have lasting physical, emotional, and financial consequences.
 A skilled sexual abuse attorney can help you understand your rights, gather evidence, and fight for the compensation and justice you deserve.